its-dron/panda/README.md

 ## Usage
 python panda.py USERNAME PASSWORD

+Make sure that you have "template.html" in the same directory.
 The script will generate an HTML file for each issue you have.

 ## Requirements
 * [Requests](http://docs.python-requests.org/en/master/)
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)

+## Note
+This software only creates a system for users to check their answers, so that you can share older issues you've completed already.
+Please support the original content creator by buying your own issues at http://www.pandamagazine.com/

 ## License
 This project is licensed under the MIT License